 • Eliminating Debt Before You Retire

 Have you ever heard the saying, “If you can’t afford it, you don’t need it?”
 Well, if you apply this concept to most of the things in your life, you will stay out of debt.
 Of course, there are some things that you have to go in debt for like a house or car.
 However, if you focus your financial priorities on paying off that house and car as fast as you can, you will truly avoid a lot of interest.
 Recent studies estimated that the average American would spend over 600,000 in one lifetime.
+Thus, there are things affected by spending a lot.
+One example is having a bad credit history.
+There are lots of companies that offer services that can fix it.
+You can check credit repair guide from Crediful to know more about repairing your credit history.

 It is possible that you may still owe a mortgage when it comes time to retire.
 If this is the case, you always have to option of selling that house and moving to one that you can actually pay off or if you are attached to that house, you can sell off other assets to pay off the mortgage.